IU-MyMini/InteractiveCourseGrading/docs/ai-usage.md

 - Query Language Learning & Dashboard Creation: AI helped team members quickly learn PromQL and LogQL query languages by explaining syntax, providing examples, and debugging our queries.
 We used AI to generate initial dashboard templates that we then customized for our specific metrics and logs visualization.

 - Assignment Structure Bootstrapping: For documentation and technical reports, AI helped bootstrap the structure of assignment by suggesting outlines, section headers, and content organization based on requirements, which we then filled with our specific implementations and analysis.

+## Sprint #7

+In Sprint #7, AI was utilized as a multi-purpose assistant for planning, documentation, and meeting management.
+Used Gemini 2.5 Pro model.

+- **Planning & Analysis**: AI helped analyze retrospective outcomes and structure the sprint backlog during planning sessions.

+- **Configuration Management Review**: AI significantly accelerated the creation of the comprehensive `self-review.md` document by:
+  - Generating the required hierarchical structure and assessment templates.
+  - Explaining the five quality attributes (`Visibility`, `Accessibility`, `Accountability`, `Traceability`, `Evolvability`) with project-specific examples.
+  - Assisting in evaluating project components and brainstorming traceability examples with permalinks.

+- **Meeting Cycle Support**: AI assisted throughout the sprint review cycle:
+  - Drafted the meeting `script.md` with agenda and talking points.
+  - Transcribed meeting audio and extracted action items to create the structured `meeting.md` summary.
+  - Provided templates and analysis support for the sprint `retrospective.md`.